 - Listen to videos while resting your focus on sounds and words.
 Opt for short clips, with lengthy clips, you may lose attention.

-- Listen to an English channel on radio.
+- Listen to an English channel on the radio.

 - Read children’s books.
 They have easily digestible vocabulary stock.